Role of energy-invariant assistants in energy extraction from quantum batteries: Effectiveness of energy-invariant assistant

-In the second step, the swap unitary, $U_{swap}$, swaps the states of the battery and charger.
-It is easy to show that the energy of the final state of the catalyst $\rho'_C=\sum \alpha_i \ket{\phi_i}\bra{\phi_i}$ is $\tr[\rho_C H_C]=\sum \alpha_i P_i$.
-On the other hand the final state of the battery reaches to the ground state of the battery Hamiltonian, $H$.
-This proves that it is possible to extract full energy from the quantum battery when the initial state of the battery is in a incoherent state in the eigenbasis of Hamiltonian of the battery.\\
+The final state of $C$, after the action of the unitary, $U$, is $\widetilde{\rho}_C=\sum \alpha_i \ket{\phi_i}\bra{\phi_i}$.
+It is easy to check that the energy of $\widetilde{\rho}_C$ is $\tr[\widetilde{\rho}_C H_C]=\sum \alpha_i g_i$, which is the same as the energy of the initial state, $\rho_C$.
+Hence the assistant is energy invariant.
+On the other hand, the final state of the battery reaches the ground state of the battery's Hamiltonian, $H_B$.
+This proves that it is possible to extract full energy from the quantum battery when the initial state of the battery is in an incoherent state in the eigenbasis of the Hamiltonian of the battery.\\